About the Amps dashboard¶

 To reduce Amps consumption for the Analytics category:

 Predictive modeling can have a high Amps consumption rate, especially on days where the models are being trained against your customer data profiles.
-Please ask your Amperity representatitve for assistance with adjusting compute resourcing for predictive modeling.
+Please ask your Amperity representative for assistance with adjusting compute resourcing for predictive modeling.

 Activation¶